Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
 - Flatbuffers are usually used with schema representation.
 - A schema allows for more efficient message encoding and also validation.
+- All this make for easy out of the box message validation, as you can see.
+- However this does not validate application logic, it can tell us, if a vote is present or not, it doesn't know whether or not a vote is in bounds or if that client has already voted. >>

 ---